-The geopolitical situation in Eastern Europe intensified in late February 2022, with the commencement of Russia's military action against Ukraine.
+The geopolitical situation in Eastern Europe intensified in late February 2022, with the commencement of Russia's military action against Ukraine and the war is still going on.
 The company has not been directly impacted by the current war in Ukraine and sanctions imposed on the Russian Federation, but may face inflationary pressure on its costs as a result of the worldwide impact on global economies as well as volatility in exchange rates.